zoekirsh/ruby-basics-assessment-newsletter/README.md

 ```
 Input should be a number more than 0
 ```

+You should also see the warning output if you run `ruby newsletter.rb -5` or  `ruby newsletter.rb 0`.

 Running `ruby newsletter.rb 10` should have the same result that is captured in `10_sample_output.txt`.
 If you'd like to check this result, you can use `diff 10_sample_output.txt <(ruby newsletter.rb 10)`.
 Just as before, this will show any lines of difference between your program and the sample output.
 If there are no differences, no lines will be printed.